videomi/shotcut_web/roadmap.md

 -   Add Kdenlive export
 -   Add keyboard shortcut to toggle snap
 -   Add keyboard shortcut to toggle ripple
--   The ability to detach and remove audio from the video clips.
 -   Add HTML Title to Open Other that supplies a background.
 -   Add transparency support to WebVfx filter and transition.
 -   Add ability to create additional playlists in project